iamnotgoodatprogrammingplshelp/default_stock_app/README.md

 # Default Stock App

-A lightweight and customizable stock tracking web application built with modern web technologies.
-This project provides a fast interface for searching stocks, monitoring prices, and maintaining a personal watchlist.
+A lightweight and customizable stock tracking web application built with modern web technologies This project provides a fast interface for searching stocks, monitoring prices, and maintaining a personal watchlist

-The repository is intended as a **starting template** for developers who want to build their own financial dashboard or stock-monitoring tool.
+The repository is intended as a **starting template** for developers who want to build their own financial dashboard or stock-monitoring tool

 ---